 Hooking up an indoor antenna like the Mohu Leaf to your TV is pretty easy if you have a relatively modern TV (built in 2006 or later).
-Simply screw the antenna's coax cable into the "ANTENNA/CABLE" plug at the back of your TV, as shown here:
+Simply screw the antenna’s coax cable into the “ANTENNA/CABLE” plug on the back of your TV, as shown here:

-If you have a powered antenna, you'll have to plug it into the wall for power (or some models have USB power plug that you can plug into your TV if it has USB).
+If you have a powered antenna, you’ll have to plug it into the wall for power (or some models have USB power plug that you can plug into your TV if it has USB).

 Scanning for Channels on Your TV